seunAdeks/lane203j.github.io/_posts/2018-6-23-action_coordinates_as_a_tropical_limit.md

 **Theorem:** As \\(t\to\infty\\), the maps \\({\rm gw}\_t\\) converge to Gelfand-Zeitlin systems (on the family of Poisson vector spaces corresponding to type A).

+These maps are pretty complicated in general, but for the special case of \\(\mathbb{R}^3\\), we can solve some equations and write down an explicit equation, which is how we get the gif above.

 The family of maps \\({\rm gw}\_t\\) is defined more generally (for all Poisson vector spaces corresponding to compact simple Lie algebras).
 We hope we can prove a more general version of this convergence result and thus generalize Gelfand-Zeitlin systems.

 \* It should be mentioned that Megumi Harada did find a system that extends Gelfand-Zeitlin to type C. There are also methods of constructing action coordinates on coadjoint orbits, but this is not, strictly speaking, a solution of the problem stated above.